Medline ® Abstract for Reference 16

 of 'Rheumatic and bone disorders associated with acromegaly'

-Department of Endocrinology and Metabolic Diseases, Leiden University Medical Center, Leiden, The Netherlands.
+Department of Endocrinology and Metabolism C4-R, Leiden University Medical Center, PO Box 9600, 2300 RC Leiden, The Netherlands.